-The AAS33001 consists of two memory blocks.
+The AAS33051 consists of two memory blocks.
 The primary serial interface registers are used for direct writes and reads by the host controller for frequently required data (for example, angle data, warning flags, field strength, and temperature).
-All forms of communication (even to the extended locations) operate through the primary registers, whether it be via SPI or Manchester.
+All forms of communication (even to the extended locations) operate through the primary registers, whether that be via SPI or Manchester.
 The primary serial registers also provide a data and address location for accessing extended memory locations.
-Accessing these extended locations is achieved in an indirect fashion: The controller writes into the primary interface to give a command to the sensor to access the extended locations.
+Accessing these extended locations is performed in an indirect fashion: The controller writes into the primary interface to give a command to the sensor to access the extended locations.
 The read/write is executed and the result is again presented in the primary interface.

-This concept is shown in Figure 14.
+This concept is shown in Figure 21.

 For writing extended locations, the primary interface offers extended write address, data, and control registers.
-For details about use of these registers, refer to the Write Transaction to EEPROM and Other Extended Locations section.
+Refer to the section Write Transaction to EEPROM and Other Extended Locations for details about their usage.

 For reading extended locations, the primary interface offers extended read address, data, and control registers.
-For details about use of these registers, refer to the Read Transaction from EEPROM and Other Extended Locations section.
+Refer to the section Read Transaction from EEPROM and Other Extended Locations for details about their usage.

 EEPROM writing requires additional procedures.
-For more information about EEPROM and shadow memory read and write access, see the EEPROM and Shadow Memory Usage section.
+For more information about EEPROM and shadow memory read and write access, see EEPROM and Shadow Memory Usage section.